apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

 The expressive power of AQL includes support for queries involving "some" (existentially quantified) and "all" (universally quantified) query semantics.
 As an example of an existential AQL query, here we show a query to list the Facebook users who are currently employed.
-Such employees will have an employment history containing a record with a null end-date value, which leads us to the following AQL query:
+Such employees will have an employment history containing a record with the end-date value missing, which leads us to the following AQL query:

         use dataverse TinySocial;

         for $fbu in dataset FacebookUsers
-        where (some $e in $fbu.employment satisfies is-null($e.end-date)) return $fbu;
+        where (some $e in $fbu.employment satisfies is-missing($e.end-date)) return $fbu;

 The expected result in this case is: